The town itself became established about 1870 and immediately became an entrepreneurial and prosperous place.

 Opened in 1886 it was the school where miners learnt their trade and where at times local school children came to learn about chemistry as part of their schooling.
 The simple gabled building holds an extensive technical book collection, a wonderful mineral collection sourced from places around the world, and out the back in the assay room crucibles wait on the shelves for their next charge of gold.

-If you would like to view the School of Mines please contact the Reefton i-SITE before your arrival in Reefton.
+If you would like to view the School of Mines please contact the Reefton Visitor Centre before your arrival in Reefton.
 Entry is $2.00/adult; children are free.